-Blue Raiders Drink Up: Healthy Choices for Healthy Students
+Blue Raiders Drink Up 2.0: Healthy Choices for Healthy Students

-Beginning July 1, 2019 MTSU will implement exciting and engaging activities as part of a three-year grant award in a proactive effort to help students learn how to make wiser beverage decisions and live healthy lifestyles.
-As part of the Tennessee Department of Health’s ongoing Project Diabetes initiative, the agency has awarded more than $444,000 to MTSU’s Center for Health and Human Services to implement “Blue Raiders Drink Up: Healthy Choices for Healthy Students.”
+As of July 1, 2019 MTSU began implementing exciting and engaging activities as part of a three-year grant award in a proactive effort to help students learn how to make wiser beverage decisions and to live healthy lifestyles.
+As part of the Tennessee Department of Health’s ongoing Project Diabetes initiative, the agency awarded more than $444,000 to MTSU’s Center for Health and Human Services to implement “Blue Raiders Drink Up: Healthy Choices for Healthy Students.”
 The purpose is to reduce overweight and obesity as risk factors for the development of diabetes through prevention activities as well as to implement policy changes on campus that support healthy living.

-To learn more about this exciting new project, take a look at the grant announcement and press release and follow CHHS on Facebook, Twitter, and Instragram to learn more about the activities taking place.
-This project is funded under an agreement with the State of Tennessee.
+To learn more about this exciting project, take a look at the media release announcing the launch of BRDU 2.0 , as well as the pilot project grant announcement and press release.
+Follow CHHS on Facebook, Twitter, and Instragram to learn more about the activities taking place throughout 2022-2025.
+This project is funded under an agreement with the State of Tennessee Project Diabetes Initiative.